 Basic bookprint fonts like Arial, Verdana, Calibri, and Times New Roman work well.
 However, if you are applying to a position in graphic design or advertising (where resume layout and design might be part of your assessment), employers might be open to alternative fonts.

-Make your name stand out.
-Your name (which should be placed at the top of your resume—stand out.
+Make your name—which should be placed at the top of your resume—stand out.
 It can be in a slightly larger font.

 Don't overuse capitalization, bold, italics, underlines, or other emphasizing features.
 Again, basic works best.
 Do be consistent in your formatting.

 For example, if you bold one section heading, bold them all.
 Make sure all your bullet points are indented the same amount, and that alignment and spacing throughout is consistent.